garamburor/garamburor.github.io/README.md

 Work in progress... (only home page currently)

 ## TO DO:
-- [ ] Use iframes to have smooth transition between pages.
+- [ ] Use iframes to have smooth transition between pages?
-- [ ] Visual feedback on menu for hover/selection